 Similar to dormant trees and shrubs, warm-season sod can be successfully installed during the off-season, October through April.
 And with the proper preparation and care, in some areas it is even possible to successfully establish sod during the winter.

 Low temperature injury is one of the main problems associated with off-season installations.
-According to the University of Georgia (UGA) Extension office, if you live in or north of Atlanta, it may be wise to wait until early spring to avoid low temperature injury to new sod.
+According to the University of Georgia (UGA) Extension office, if you live north of Atlanta, it may be wise to wait until early spring to avoid low temperature injury to new sod.
 However, if you live in or south of Atlanta, barring an unusually cold year, successful winter sodding is possible.

 Preparation & Care